 The initial mechanism of a two-stage furnace is similar to that of a single-stage furnace.
 The two-stage furnace starts working when the thermostat detects a temperature difference in your home.
 As the name suggests, the furnace works in two stages.

 The first stage involves burning a small amount of gas in the burner, and the blower speed remains low.
 Therefore, you will not notice the heat generation initially if the heat generation rate of the first stage is not enough to warm your home, the furnace shifts to the second stage.
+If you are looking heating repair in Grand Rapids then you can contact A & E Heating & Cooling.
+We offer our services with proper skills and experience.

 In the second stage, the gas amount to the burner increases, and the blower starts working at a higher speed.
 It ensures proper warming of your home with no hot and cold pockets.